frangoud/ZoteroDuplicatesMerger/README.md

 Code for this extension is based in part [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi) by Brenton M. Wiernik and [Zotfile](https://github.com/jlegewie/zotfile).
 The idea and functionality of the add-on is based on existing threads in Zotero forums

+### Installation Instructions

+  - Download the latest extension file (.xpi) from releases
+  - Open Zotero and navigate to the sub-menu option "Tools -> Add-ons" from the top toolbar to open the Add-ons Manager
+  - Next, you can do one of the two:
+    > drag and drop the .xpi file to the manager window that opened
+    > click the small drop-down wheel in the top right corner of the manager window, click "Install Add-on From File”, and select the downloaded .xpi file
+  - Restart Zotero

 ### Plugin Functions

   - Smart merge selected items